Chalarangelo/30-seconds-of-code/blog_posts/python-file-close.md

 title: How to correctly close files in Python
 type: story
 tags: python,file
-authors: maciv
+author: maciv
 cover: blog_images/flower-pond.jpg
 excerpt: When working with files in Python, it's important to ensure that the file is closed correctly.
 Here are a couple of ways to do that.
 firstSeen: 2022-02-03T05:00:00-04:00
 ---

 When working with files in Python, it's quite common to explicitly invoke the `close()` method after processing the file.
 This might work fine in a lot of cases, however it's a common pitfall for beginners and developers coming from other languages.

 Take for example the following code.
 If an exception is thrown before calling the `close()` method, the file would remain open.
 In such a scenario, the code would stop executing before `close()` is called, leaving the file open after the program crashes.